paldepind/dffptch/README.md

 };
 var delta = diff(rabbit, updatedRabbit);
 // Delta is now a compact diff representing 1 deletion, 2 modifications and 1
 // nested added property.
-The diff format might look odd, but it's very simple.
+The diff format might look odd, but is actually very
-// The format is explained below. assert.deepEqual(delta,
+// simple as explained below.
+assert.deepEqual(delta,
                  {"d": ["1"],
                   "m": {"0": 3, "2": "grey and white"},